dotboris/jerry/README.md

 Scopes
 ------

-The `component` method let's you specify a scope.
+The `component` method lets you specify a scope.
 The scope can either be `:single` or `:instance` and the default is `:single`.
 If you set the scope to `:single` only one instance of the component will be created.
 If you set it to `:instance`, a new instance of the component will be created each time you call `rig`.